Behodler/pyrotokens3/README.md

 ## V3

 The use of a router contract on Uniswap V2 leads to an incompatibility between PyroToken V2 and Uniswap at the level of the front end user.
 Bots and technical users can still go directly to the underlying pair contracts.
-External AMM trade is an important feature of the tokenomic interaction between PyroTokens and Limbo and allowing non technical users to route their pyroTokens through external AMMs would reduce UX friction.
+External AMM trade is an important feature of the tokenomic interaction between PyroTokens and Limbo and allowing non technical users to route their PyroTokens through external AMMs would reduce UX friction.
 Since the advent of V2, DeFi yield opportunities have proliferated, coupled with an increasing emphasis on making capital efficient.
 V2 reserves were left intentionally idle to protect the protocol from external protocol risk.
 While it is impossible to protect from the protocol risks of the underlying base tokens, nothing should undermine the 3 Laws of PyroTokens.
 V3 introduces economic risk free loans that are compliant with the 3 Laws.
 Finally, while layer 2 appears to be the future of Ethereum dapps, V3 PyroTokens are still written such that if a Behodler 3 on mainnet were ever deployed, it could be done so with gas cost savings over the existing Behodler (version 2).